TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Experiment Setups

 \subsection{Environment}

-We design two object rearrangement tasks without explicit goal specification for evaluation: \textit{Ball Rearrangement} and \textit{Room Rearrangement}, where the former uses controlled environments for better numerical analysis and the latter is built on real data with implicit target distribution.
+We design two object rearrangement tasks without explicit goal specification for evaluation: \textit{Ball Rearrangement} and \textit{Room Rearrangement}, where the former uses controlled environments for better numerical analysis and the latter is built on a real dataset with implicit target distribution.

-\textbf{Ball Rearrangement} includes three environments with increasing difficulty of rearrangement: \textit{Circling}, \textit{Clustering}, and the hybrid of the first two, \textit{Circling + Clustering}.
-There are 21 balls with the same geometry bounded in a square in each environment.
-In \textit{Clustering} and \textit{Circling+Clustering}, the balls are divided equally into three colours.
-The goal of each environment is as follows: \textit{Circling} requires all balls to form into a circle.
-The centre of the circle can be anywhere in the environment; \textit{Clustering} requires all balls to form into three clusters by colour.
-The joint centre of each cluster has two choices; \textit{Circling + Clustering} requires all balls to form into a circle where balls of the same type are adjacent.
-To slightly increase the complexity of the physical dynamics, we enlarge the lateral friction coefficient of each ball and make each ball with different physical properties, \eg, friction coefficient and mass.
+\textbf{Ball Rearrangement} includes three environments with increasing difficulty: \textit{Circling}, \textit{Clustering}, and the hybrid of the first two, \textit{Circling + Clustering}, as shown in Fig.~\ref{fig:ball qualitative}.
+There are 21 balls of the same geometry in each task.
+The balls are divided equally into three colours in \textit{Clustering} and \textit{Circling+Clustering}.
+The goals of the three tasks are as follows: \textit{Circling} requires all balls to form a circle.
+The circle's centre can be anywhere in the environment; \textit{Clustering} requires all balls to form into three clusters by colour.
+The joint centre of each cluster has two choices~(\ie, red-green-blue or red-blue-green clockwise); \textit{Circling + Clustering} requires all balls to form into a circle where balls of the same type are adjacent.
+To slightly increase the complexity of the physical dynamics, we enlarge the lateral friction coefficient of each ball and make each ball with different physical properties, \eg, different friction coefficients and masses.
 The target examples of each task are sampled from an explicit process.
-Thus, we can define a `pseudo likelihood' on a given state according to the sampling program to measure the similarity between the state and the target distribution.
+Thus, we can define a `pseudo likelihood' on a given state according to the sampling process to measure the similarity between the state and the target distribution.

 \textbf{Room Rearrangement} is built on a more realistic dataset, 3D-FRONT~\cite{3dfront}.
-After cleaning the data, we get a dataset with 839 rooms, 756 for training(\eg target examples), and 83 for testing.
-In each episode, we sample a room from the test dataset and shuffle the room with a Brownian Process at the beginning to get an initial state.
-The agent can assign velocities for each object in the room at each time step.
-The agent has to learn implicit knowledge learned from the target examples to tidy up the room.
+After cleaning the data, we get a dataset with 839 rooms, 756 for training, \eg, target examples, and 83 for testing.
+In each episode, we sample a room from the test split and shuffle the room via a Brownian Process at the beginning to get an initial state.
+The agent can assign angular and linear velocities for each object in the room at each time step.
+To tidy up the room, the agent must learn implicit knowledge from the target examples, as shown in Fig.~\ref{fig:room qualitative}.
 More details are in the Appendix~\ref{sec: rearrange details}.